flerro/jop/README.md

 A commandline JSON processor powered by [node.js](http://nodejs.org/).

-For general informations related to _jop_ please read the [related article on my blog](http://www.rolanfg.net/2014/07/29/json-processor-commandline-nodejs/).
+For general informations about _jop_ please [read this blog post](http://www.rolanfg.net/2014/07/29/json-processor-commandline-nodejs/).

 ## Install

+Use [npm](http://github.com/isaacs/npm) to install _jop_ globally:

     npm install jop -g

-## Tests
+Run the tests with [nodeunit](https://github.com/caolan/nodeunit):

     nodeunit test

-## Usage
+## Usage options

-Need some help?
-Use the ```-h``` option
+To test installation and display all available command options, invoke _jop_ with the ```-h``` option

 ```
  → jop -h

 Usage: jop [OPTIONS] [JSON]
   Process JSON in input executing an operation for each OPTION.

-  Many OPTIONS requires a javascript expression that is evaluated on each item of the input
+  Many OPTIONS require a javascript expression that is evaluated on each item of the input
   collection to perform the requested operation.
-In the expression context, current item can
+In the expression context, current item
-  be referenced via "it" and Lo-Dash javascript library is exposed via "_".
+  can be referenced via "it" and Lo-Dash javascript library via "_".

-Examples:
-  jop --findall "it.age > 18" people.json                              Find all people older than 18
-  jop --collect "age" people.json                                      Get people age as an array
-  jop --max "it.age" people.json                                       Get max age for people
-  jop -t "out[key]={name: it.name, dob: 2014 - it.age}" people.json    Obtain year from people age
-  jop --prop metadata --count simple.json                              Count metadata property items
+...

 Options:
   -c, --count      Count all elements in input